 One of the first advertising campaigns I ran was my own bid for junior class senator at Columbine High School back in the Dark Ages.
 I’m not sure whether the buttons, posters or personal appearances did the trick.
 But, remarkably, despite the pathetic slogan: “Put the Luck of the Irish in Senate.
 Vote Kathy O’Brien,” I won.
 The experience led not to a love of politics but for the intoxicating ability to influence public opinion through promotion.
 Although the budget for my high school senatorial campaign was minimal, advertising paid off…as it always does.

 Advertising Age conservatively estimates that ad spending in the United States exceeds $149 billion a year.
-Marketers in key categories for 2010 were:
+Marketers in key categories were:

 - Wireless Carriers